 What it is: There is a whole other world to water sports in Boca Raton just below the surface.
 One way to explore this new scene is to take a trip out to a secluded spot by boat or kayak, throw on a scuba mask, and jump in feet first!
-If you have a craving for adventure, scuba and snorkelling are great options for you.
+If you have a craving for adventure, scuba and snorkeling are great options for you.

-What makes it special: One of the biggest perks to scuba and snrorkelling is getting to see the wildlife up close and person.
+What makes it special: One of the biggest perks to scuba and snorkeling is getting to see the wildlife up close and person.
 You can see a wide spectrum of exotic fish, plenty chubby manatees, laidback turtles, and other fauna.

-Pros: Scuba and snorkelling can get you out of your comfort zone, which leaves you with unforgettable experience.
+Pros: Scuba and snorkeling can get you out of your comfort zone, which leaves you with unforgettable experience.
 Sometimes you can sometimes touch the wildlife (such as manatees) in limited situations.
 On the practical side, you can get out of the sun for a time (great for those hot days!) and see spots not usually visible to the city crowds.

-Cons: Scuba and snorkelling are much more logistically complex activities, which means that they can be more expensive.
+Cons: Scuba and snorkeling are much more logistically complex activities, which means that they can be more expensive.
 It requires more gear and know-how, so you will need to plan ahead.
 You will also want to be a strong swimmer to keep up underwater.